EU leaders forced Greece to drop last referendum but may not interfere now

 Alarmed at the prospect of a month-long referendum campaign that would cause worse financial turmoil, they pushed him to drop the plebiscite.
 Then European Commission President Jose Manuel Barroso urged the Greeks to try instead to form a national unity government to implement the bailout terms.

 Papandreou did not survive the political humiliation.
-While he and his Finance Minister Evangelos Venizelos were flying back to Athens, Venizelos issued a statement criticizing the referendum proposal.
+While he and his Finance Minister Evangelos Venizelos were flying back to Athens, Venizelos issued a statement criticising the referendum proposal.
 It was dead.

 Papademos formed a cabinet of non-party technocrats and members of both main political parties that lasted only six months.